High Performance Computing Center North

 There is a parallel file system (PFS) available on all clusters.

 Apart from your usual home directory you also have file space in the parallel file system.
 This file system is set up in "parallel" to the usual home tree, but starting from /pfs/nobackup instead.
-Thus, to create a soft link from your home directory to your corresponding home on the parallel file system, you could issue the following command:
+To more easily access this directory, you could create a soft link from your home directory to your corresponding home on the parallel file system (as suggested in the picture above).

 Note that the parallel file system is not intended for permanent storage and there is NO BACKUP of /pfs/nobackup.
 In case the file system gets full, files that have been unused for some time might get deleted without warning.